mouadziani/laravel-mercanet/README.md

 // Optionally, You can also call setLanguage method to change the default locale of payment page
 $mercanet->setLanguage('fr');

 // Required and it should be integer
+// (make sure to multiplay the original amount * 100 eg: 199.00 * 100 = 19000)
 $mercanet->setAmount(19000);

 // Optional